-While it's best to treat the underlying cause of tear stains, owners can provide their Chihuahuas with temporary relief by cleaning and drying the stained fur.
-This serves two purposes: it keeps your Chihuahua's coat looking clean, and it reduces the risk of a yeast infection.
+While it's best to treat the underlying cause of tear stains, you can provide temporary relief by cleaning and drying your Chihuahua's stained fur.
+This serves two purposes: it keeps his coat looking clean, and it reduces the risk of a yeast infection.

 The next time you see tear stains on your Chihuahua, soak a cotton ball in lukewarm water -- just enough so that it's damp -- and gently blot the stained fur until it comes clean.
 If the stain has hardened, you may need to gently scrub the area using a moistened paper towel, after which you should go back over the fur with a dry paper towel to eliminate any excess moisture.

 Also, owners should avoid using the Angels' Eyes and Angels' Glow tear stain removal products.
-The Federal Drug Administration (FDA) issued a warning, saying these products were being sold illegally.
+The Federal Drug Administration (FDA) issued a warning about these products being sold illegally.
 According to the FDA's statement, Angels' Eyes and Angels' Glow contain the antibiotic tylosin tartrate, which has not been approved for use in dogs or cats.

 What About Vinegar, Hydrogen Peroxide or Other Home Remedies?

 We've heard reports of owners cleaning their Chihuahuas tear stains with everything from apple cider vinegar and hydrogen peroxide, to milk of magnesia, Visine and corn starch.
 Even if home remedies such as these remove stains, we do NOT recommend using them.